GianlucaRub/GianlucaRub/README.md

 :boy: **About me:**

-- 🌱 I’m currently learning how to use data visualization tools on coursera
+- 🌱 I’m currently learning full stack development on Coursera
-- 🔭 I am very interested in appling Machine Learning to get Business Insights
+- 🔭 I would like to be a Machine Learning Engineer in the future
 - :musical_note: I like singer songwriter italian music
 - :running: I read a lot